The definitive Marvel-Netflix ranking

 Surprise!
 This one wasn’t part of the plan.
-The only show on this list that wasn’t included in the original Marvel/Netflix deal, The Punisher was ordered to series after Jon Bernthal’s portrayal of the character in Daredevil season 2 struck a chord with fans.
+The only show on this list that wasn’t included in the original Marvel-Netflix deal, The Punisher was ordered to series after Bernthal’s portrayal of the character in Daredevil season 2 struck a chord with fans.

 At first, the idea felt totally redundant: There had already been three separate Punisher movies over the years, and Zack Snyder’s DC movies seemed to have cornered the market on violent superheroes.
 Frank Castle, after all, is known for meting out merciless retribution to criminals who “deserve” it, a trait that has endeared him to some police officers and military members.
 But Bernthal and showrunner Steven Lightfoot instead aimed Castle’s vengeance at shadowy national security officials who send soldiers on assassination missions across the globe without rhyme or reason.
 In this show, violence is not fun or easy; it is instead toxic and soul-crushing, as seen in the extremely traumatic flashback to an Afghanistan raid, or the story of Lewis Wilson (Daniel Webber), a veteran driven to madness by the lack of support for veterans after they escape the thresher of active military service.

-When Frank finally does exact his violent revenge on the men who have wronged him, it’s cathartic, but also disgusting, and the season ends with Frank in group therapy, where the real struggle begins. —Christian Holub
+When Frank finally does exact his violent revenge on the men who have wronged him, it’s cathartic but also disgusting, and the season ends with Frank in group therapy.
+There, the real struggle begins. —C.H.

 1. Jessica Jones season 1

-It took the Marvel Cinematic Universe a full decade to release a superhero movie with a female character as co-lead, and those who want a solo superheroine movie still have to wait until next March for Captain Marvel.
-Meanwhile, in the second season of the Marvel/Netflix franchise, showrunner Melissa Rosenberg and star Krysten Ritter created a definitive female superhero for the 21st century.
+It took the Marvel Cinematic Universe more than a decade to release a solo female superhero movie with Captain Marvel.
+But in just the second season of the Marvel-Netflix franchise, showrunner Melissa Rosenberg and star Ritter created a definitive female superhero for the 21st century.
 Private investigator Jessica Jones had her own personal struggles to deal with (including alcoholism, a crappy apartment, and wearing the same pair of jeans over and over), but she also channeled the anger of every woman struggling against the oppressive control of the patriarchy.

-With Luke Cage and Iron Fist now canceled, the future of the Marvel/Netflix universe remains up in the air.
-But if one thing is certain, it’s that Jessica Jones is a character who should endure. —Christian Holub
+With each show canceled, the Marvel-Netflix universe has now come to a close.
+But if one thing is certain, it’s that Jessica Jones is a character who should endure. —C.H.